WE WAKE UP EVERY MORNING TO MAKE YOU MORE AWESOME

 It may sound cheesy, but we strongly believe that floating will change the world.
 We understand how stressful and anxiety-inducing the modern world can be — so we decided to do something about it.

 This is the secret weapon you've been looking for to improve your life.
 Floating weightlessly for an hour in darkness is the simplest way for you to heal and reconnect with your own awesomeness.

 Float Seattle Owner/GM Andrew is a lifelong learner, always curious and looking to better himself and those around him.
 Andrew believes floating to be the most accessible way to reconnect with the deepest parts of ourselves and tap into our true potential.
 His mission is to help as many people discover this as possible by providing a safe and supportive environment for guests to experience themselves in a brand new way.
 While he had dreamed of opening his own wellness center someday, Andrew jumped at the opportunity to take over the reigns from Float Seattle founder and friend/mentor Sean McCormick in 2018.
 An avid traveler, yogi, and former barman, Andrew is now rooting down in the PNW as small business owner.
-He has facilitated thousands of float sessions, and has personally used the tank to learn meditation, boost creativity, sort through ALL sorts of life stuff, and most recently to speed up recovery from a car accident.
-Indeed, he’ll be the first to tell you that there is something beneficial for everyone to discover from a regular float practice.
+He has facilitated thousands of float sessions, and has personally used the tank to deepen his meditation practice, boost creativity, deal with stress & anxiety, and even to speed up recovery from a car accident in 2018.
 He splits his studio time between Greenlake and Bellevue, and finds joy in connecting with guests and members every day.
-For any early birds living in West Seattle, Andrew also teaches a 6am class on Mondays at Spira Power Yoga!
+For any early birds living in West Seattle, Andrew also teaches a 6am vinyasa class on Mondays at Spira Power Yoga!